zhoujb-pkusz/Hello-world/README.md

-Zea Mays SNP calling Project
-Project started 2013-01-03
-This is my first attempt in github
+This is my first try in github.
+I will do more things for my pratice.